Gauge theory and mixed state criticality: Discussions

-\paragraph{Discussions} In this Letter, we present a method to construct various phases with the spontaneous breaking of strong symmetry.
+In this paper, we present a method to construct various phases with the spontaneous breaking of strong symmetry.
 Taking the partial trace is equivalent to applying the quantum operation $\mathcal{E}_{ZZ}$ in the unitary gauge.
 A key property enabling us to calculate correlation functions is that the ``decohering'' operator $\mathcal{E}_{ZZ}$ commutes with the order parameter of charged operators for global symmetries.
-We expect that our construction can be extended to a wider class of lattice models and decoherence channels -- we lead it for future work.
+This commutativity is always satisfied when decohering operators are obtained in the aforementioned setup, namely, written as tracing out matter degrees of freedom of lattice gauge theories.
+We expect that our construction can be extended to a wider class of lattice models and decoherence channels -- we leave it for future work.

 One of the merits of our construction is that we can apply various knowledge of gauge theories through the correspondence between gauge theories and mixed states.
 This can help us to study some aspects of mixed states of matter.
 For example, we expect we can explore the ``duality web'' in mixed states, as the web for (topological) gauge theories is already well-studied.
 In a mixed-state picture, duality operations are replaced by appropriate quantum operations as discussed in e.g.~\cite{Okada:2024qmk, Khan:2024lyf}.